 The everbearing raspberries bear a late-season fruit on the first-year cane.
 Don’t prune it in the same manner as you would do for summer-bearing types.
 Everbearing raspberries bear two crops per season.

-The first year everbearing raspberry cane - It bears fruit in fall and provides single crop per season.
+The first year everbearing raspberry cane – It bears fruit in fall and provides a single crop per season.

 The second-year everbearing raspberry cane – It bears fruit in summer and fall and provides two crops per season.

 In the first year of everbearing raspberry planting, you may be able to get only the fall crop by pruning the canes down in early spring.
-During the summer, cut down the new canes that develop outside of 16-inch plant spread width.
+During the summer, cut down the new canes that develop outside of the 16-inch plant spread width.